allegro/bigflow/docs/technologies.md

 There are two notable elements in the `internationalports.workflow` module:

-* `DatasetConfig` class which defines BigQuery dataset you want to interact with
+* `DatasetConfig` class which defines a BigQuery dataset you want to interact with
 * `dataset: Dataset` object which allows you to perform various operations on a defined dataset

-Using a dataset object you can describe operations you want to perform.
+Using a dataset object you can describe operations that you want to perform.
 Next, you arrange them into a workflow.

 Take a look at the example operation, which creates a new table: